Some information for contestants and teachers

 Whether you are conducting regular classes, or running a school interest group, this contest might serve as an interesting addition to the normal routine.
 Or maybe you were thinking of starting a school interest group?
 Discussing contest problems in class might be a good idea for a start.

-By registering your school, you give the school and its students the chance to win prizes.
+By registering your school, you give the school and its students the chance to win prizes, and we will send contest certificates to the school and its 5 best students.
 Please carefully provide all school data - we will send everything to the provided address.

 Maybe you were thinking of organizing similar contests yourself?
 If so, please spare a moment to have a look at the line of web-based products offered by Sphere Research Labs.